SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/GenericParametersAndArguments.rst

 or as part of a declaration
 that's nested inside of a declaration that includes type parameters.
-The generic ``where`` clause for a nested declaration can still refer to the type parameters of the enclosing declaration, however its requirements apply only to the declaration where it's written.
+The generic ``where`` clause for a nested declaration can still refer to the type parameters of the enclosing declaration;
+however,
+the requirements from that ``where`` clause apply only to the declaration where it's written.

 If the enclosing declaration also has a ``where`` clause, the requirements from both clauses are combined.